juice-shop/multi-juicer/gcp/README.md

 6. Run `terraform plan`
 7. Run `terraform apply`.
 Note: the apply will take 10 to 20 minutes depending on the speed of the GCP backplane.
 8. Run `export USE_GKE_GCLOUD_AUTH_PLUGIN=True`
 9. When creation is done, run `gcloud container clusters get-credentials wrongsecrets-exercise-cluster --region YOUR_REGION`.
-Note if it errors on a missing plugin to support `kubectl`, then run `gcloud components install gke-gcloud-auth-plugin` and `gcloud container clusters get-credentials wrongsecrets-exercise-cluster` .
+Note if it errors on a missing plugin to support `kubectl`, then run `gcloud components install gke-gcloud-auth-plugin` and `gcloud container clusters get-credentials wrongsecrets-exercise-cluster`.
+10. Go to the values of the helm chart and replace the wrongsecrets.config with this:

+    ```yaml
+    K8S_ENV: "azure"
+    ```

+    and replace the value of wrongsecrets.env having the name 'K8S_ENV' with this:

+    ```yaml
+    value: "azure"
+    ```

-10. Run `./k8s-vault-gcp-start.sh`
+11. Run `./build-and-deploy-gcp.sh`

-### GKE ingres for shared deployment

-By default the deployment uses a nodePort tunneled to localhost.
-For a larger audience deployment the wrongsecrets app can deployed with a GKE ingress, run `k8s-vault-gcp-ingress-start.sh`
-Please note that the GKE ingress can take a few minues to deploy and is publicly available.
-A connection URL will be returned once the ingress is available.
-Note that, after the connection URL is returned, a first lookup might still take a minute, after which it is much faster.

 Your GKE cluster should be visible in [EU-West4](https://console.cloud.google.com/kubernetes?referrer=search&project=wrongsecrets) by default.
 Want a different region?
 You can modify `terraform.tfvars` or input it directly using the `region` variable in plan/apply.